 FreedomPop will make money by charging for additional use and for extra services the company could sell to clients over their Internet connections, he said.

 The wireless provider will first offer its service through its website, where customers will be able to order a USB dongle or a Wi-Fi hotspot device called Freedom Spot Photon to get online, first via Clearwire Corp.
-(CLWR) and later through Sprint Nextel Corp.
-(S)’s fourth-generation, or 4G, wireless network.
-Later, FreedomPop will sell cases for Apple Inc. (AAPL)’s iPhone and iPod that provide Web access.
+(CLWR:US) and later through Sprint Nextel Corp.
+(S:US)’s fourth-generation, or 4G, wireless network.
+Later, FreedomPop will sell cases for Apple Inc. (AAPL:US)’s iPhone and iPod that provide Web access.

 Early next year, the company will start selling its devices through a major online retailer and a large physical retailer, Stokols said.
 FreedomPop has already received pre-orders for “tens of thousands” of the cases, he said.